 Originally from London, Stephen has been teaching at Bangor University Law School in North Wales, United Kingdom, since 2011.
 His research interests are in the areas of constitutional and administrative law, public procurement, mooting and legal education.
-He is currently the Programme Lead for LLB Law with Politics; LLB Law with Philosophy; and LLB Law with History, and serves as Module Leader for Public Law and Legal Skills at Bangor University.
+He is currently the Programme Lead for LLB Law with Politics, and serves as Module Leader for Public Law and Legal Skills at Bangor University.

 His previous research has explored areas of constitutional law; constitutional principles (including the Rule of Law, separation of powers, and Parliamentary sovereignty); comparative constitutionalism; devolution; local government law; human rights; ministerial responsibility and accountability; public procurement; Brexit and the relationship between the EU and the United Kingdom; legal education; politics and political theory; and judicial diversity and independence.